peterducai/etcd-tools/best_practices_book.md

 *Resource requests* specify the minimum amount of resources a container can use *Resource limits* specify the maximum amount of resources a container can use.

+# Limit Resource Usage for Specific Namespaces

+You can solve this through the application of resource quotas.
+If you run the aforementioned command to see all namespaced API resources, you’ll note that ResourceQuotas is among them.
+This means that each namespace can have its own quota that limits the amount of resources it can use from the node.

 ## Images

 Huge number of images could not have only effect on ETCD performance, but also registry performance.
 Searching for or listing images could take several seconds if there's more than 10-15k images.